dedickinson/community/tutorials/deploy-dependency-track/index.md

 # 4. We'll need the connection details in the kubernetes configuration
 export DT_DB_CONNECTION=$(gcloud sql instances describe $DT_DB_INSTANCE --format="value(connectionName)")
 ```

+__Note:__ _at time of writing, private IP for Cloud SQL is in beta and requires the
+`gcloud beta sql` call to access the functionality._

 The API Server will need the database user password so this is set up as a Kubernetes secret: